makandra/makandra-rubocop/README.md

 ## Usage

-Add `.rubocop.yml` to your project with the following contents:
+Add a `.rubocop.yml` to your project with the following contents:

 **For Ruby**